OpenMDAO/dymos/dymos/docs/feature_reference/installation.rst

 Install Using pip
 -----------------

-To install |project| into site-packages of your local python installation, simply run
+To install Dymos into site-packages of your local python installation, simply run

 .. code-block:: console